Underweight children aged 6 to 12

 - Have some dairy or dairy alternatives (such as soya drinks and yoghurts).
 Choose lower-fat and lower-sugar options.

 - Eat some beans and pulses, fish, eggs, meat and other protein.
-Aim for two portions of fish every week – one of which should be oily, such as salmon or mackerel.
+Aim for 2 portions of fish every week – 1 of which should be oily, such as salmon or mackerel.

 - Choose unsaturated oils and spreads and eat in small amounts.

-- Drink plenty of fluids – the government recommends 6-8 cups/glasses a day.
+- Drink plenty of fluids – the government recommends 6 to 8 glasses a day.

-Try to choose a variety of different foods from the five main food groups shown above.
+Try to choose a variety of different foods from the 5 main food groups.

 Most people in the UK eat and drink too many calories, too much fat, sugar and salt, and not enough fruit, vegetables, oily fish or fibre.